How? How much? When? For how long?

 - Strong dose: 0.25 g

-When you cook edibles, there are even more factors that influence the high and effect you'll get from the food.
+When you cook edibles, there are even more factors that influence the effects you'll get from the food.
 Some of these are: the strain you are using, whether you are using oil or butter, the time you leave it cooking, the strength of the heat (low heat, between 1-2 hours in a saucepan is optimum), and of course, your culinary skills...
-You might need to practise cooking with cannabis more than once before you get the optimal high from the amount you choose to cook.

 - Light dose: 2-4 mg